 This is because there are typically two different taxing jurisdictions involved in a real estate transaction: local and state.
-The local taxes usually must be paid annually, while the state tax may or may not need to be paid annually depending on how much the actual assessed value of the property has changed.
+Property owners typically make annual payments for local taxes.
+However, the requirement for annual payment of state tax depends on the extent to which the actual assessed value of the property has changed.

 At closing, both parties must agree to prorate their respective share of the taxes based on the date of closing.

 Property taxes are an unavoidable aspect of daily life.
 A portion of the annual payment is set aside in an escrow account to pay property taxes when they become due.
-The assessment of property taxes takes place in November each year, but how are property taxes handled at closing in Florida?
+The assessment of property taxes occurs in November each year, but how does the handling of property taxes take place at closing in Florida?

 In terms of the median amount of property taxes collected, Florida ranks 23rd out of the 50 states.